IIIF/api/source/event/2016/newyork/index.md

 ### Schedule

-Wednesday will be plenary all day, the Thursday and Friday sessions are split into three tracks indicated with A, B, C below.
+Wednesday will be plenary all day, the Thursday and Friday sessions are split into three tracks indicated with A (Technical), B (Community), C (Manuscripts) below.

+A [sched][sched] site with the details will be available soon.

 #### Wednesday